Marvin84/Decision-tree/README.md

 <br \>
 <br \>
 My project is compatible with Python 2.7.<br \>
-All the files (also datasets) must be in one directory.<br \>
 For using one of the datasets it is necessary to fill out the relative field in the read_file() function in trainTree.py.
-By launching trainTree.py it will be created automatically a file named program.py which will support the execution of 5fold.py.
-Program.py will contain also the printed tree in nested dictionary verison.
-The TrainTree.py prints also the simple tree version of the decision tree.<br \>
+By launching trainTree.py you will have program.py which supports the execution of 5fold.py.
+Program.py contains also the printed tree in nested dictionary verison.
+The TrainTree.py prints the simple tree version of the decision tree.<br \>
 The impFactory.py contains the Factory pattern used for the choice of Impurity Function.